 Nicholson BakerNicholson Baker (born January 7, 1957) is an American novelist and essayist.
 His fiction generally de-emphasizes narrative in favor of careful description and characterization.
 His early novels such as ''The Mezzanine'' and ''Room Temperature'' were distinguished by their minute inspection of his characters' and narrators' stream of consciousness.
-Out of a total of ten fiction books, he also wrote three erotic novels: ''Vox'', ''The Fermata'' and ''House of Holes''.
-Among others, Baker has published articles in ''Harper's Magazine'', the ''London Review of Books'' and ''The New Yorker''.
+Out of a total of ten novels, three are erotica: ''Vox'', ''The Fermata'' and ''House of Holes''.

 Showing 1 - 1 of 1 for search: 'Baker, Nicholson, 1957-', query time: 0.02s